truta193/BreakoutASM/README.md

 ## Python Script
 The provided python script (fpsBoost.py) will make the mouse click at 60Hz when the cursor is on the game's window.
 To turn it off, press ESC.
 ## Video demonstrations
+Video footage is sped up by x4 to keep them short.

 https://github.com/truta193/BreakoutASM/assets/30195907/eb7bb46d-06a6-4617-bada-d9fa779d22c0